 6.2.1 The Agency undertakes regular, ongoing consultations and engagement with stakeholders on the effective and efficient operation of the regulatory framework to meet legislative requirements, ensure clarity and minimise compliance costs.

-The 2015-16 Stakeholder Survey, the Data Consultation Group and the User Working Group are all channels by which the Agency engaged with stakeholders to enhance the operations of the regulatory framework.
+The Agency continued its engagement with stakeholders in 2016-17 through the Data Consultation Group and the User Working Group to enhance the operations of the regulatory framework.